Elizabeth Warren Says W.H. Is Preventing States From Getting Medical Equipment, Doing ‘Worse Than Nothing’

-Elizabeth Warren is taking aim at the White House, accusing the Trump administration of preventing states from obtaining necessary medical equipment in their battle against the coronavirus and saying their actions are “worse” than if they had just done nothing at all.
+Elizabeth Warren is taking aim at the White House, accusing Donald Trump’s administration of preventing states from obtaining necessary medical equipment in their battle against the coronavirus and saying their actions are “worse” than if they had just done nothing at all.

-Warren showed her support for Massachusetts Governor Charlie Baker, who on Thursday said that his state has been unsuccessful in attempts to purchase medical equipment to quell the virus.
-As Newsweek reported, Baker complained that the federal government was outbidding states for the equipment and that Trump had told states to find their own supply chains to purchase the items.
+Warren showed her support for Massachusetts Governor Charlie Baker, who, on Thursday, said that his state has been unsuccessful in attempts to purchase medical equipment to quell the virus.
+As Newsweek reported, Baker complained that the federal government was outbidding states for the items and that Trump had told state officials to find their own supply chains to purchase them.

 Baker expressed frustration at not being able to get supplies for his state, and Warren took up the argument on Thursday, placing blame on the Trump administration.